 Lorne M. Trottier is co-founder of Matrox, a privately held group of companies known around the world for its innovative computer graphics, video and imaging products.
-Dr. Trottier earned a Bachelor's degree in electrical engineering from McGill University in 1970, when he was also the recipient of the British Association Gold Medal for outstanding academic achievement.
+Trottier earned a Bachelor's degree in electrical engineering from McGill University in 1970, when he was also the recipient of the British Association Gold Medal for outstanding academic achievement.
 In 1973 he earned a Master's degree in electrical engineering from McGill, and in 2006 was awarded an honorary Doctor of Science degree from the same university.
-He is currently a member of McGill’s Campaign Executive Committee, the Faculty of Engineering's Advisory Board, the Faculty of Science’s Campaign Committee, and he is a Governor Emeritus of the university.
+He is currently an active member on the Engineering Faculty Advisory Board, on the advisory board of the Ecofiscal Commission and is an Honorary Member of the Science FAB.

-Dr. Trottier and the Trottier Family Foundation have also been extremely generous benefactors of McGill University over the years.
+Lorne Trottier and the Trottier Family Foundation have also been extremely generous benefactors of McGill University.
 The Lorne M. Trottier Building, dedicated in 2004, was the product of a $10 million gift to the university.
-In 2006, that was followed by a second generous donation of $12 million to establish the Lorne Trottier Chair in Astrophysics and Cosmology in the Faculty of Science, the Lorne Trottier Chair in Aerospace Engineering in the Faculty of Engineering, and associated fellowships for graduate students in both faculties.
-Dr. Trottier and his family also support the Mini-Science Series and the Lorne Trottier Public Science Symposium Series annually at McGill"to hold a public forum to inform, inspire debate and raise public awareness on contemporary issues confronting society today".
+That was followed by a second generous donation, in 2006, of $12 million to establish the Lorne Trottier Chair in Astrophysics and Cosmology in the Faculty of Science, the Lorne Trottier Chair in Aerospace Engineering in the Faculty of Engineering, and associated fellowships for graduate students in both faculties.